oVirt/ovirt-site/source/feature/self-hosted-engine-iscsi-support.html.md

                Please specify the iSCSI portal port [3260]:
                Please specify the iSCSI portal user:
                Please specify the iSCSI portal password:
-               Please specify the target name:
+               Please specify the target name (values) [default]:

+The target name list can be obtained by the portal and a default can be set if only one is found or just the first of the list

 #### Config files changes